chripell/kubeplay/README.md

 * `nginx-service-nodeport.yaml` is the simplest way to make the service externally available.
-It gets assigned to a port on the public IP address of the master.
+It gets assigned to a port on the public IP address of the nodes.
 The main problem is that you have to preallocate ports in the range 30000 to 32768.

 ```
 $ wget -O- http://192.168.0.50:30080/